RobotWebTools/rclnodejs/benchmark/README.md

-# How to Run the Benchmark tests
+# Benchmarks for ROS 2.0 clients

+This folder contains code used to measure the performance between different ROS 2.0 clients.

 ## Prerequisites

-1.Install ROS 2 from binary
+1.Install ROS 2.0 from binary

 You can download the latest binary package of ROS2 from [here](http://ci.ros2.org/view/packaging/) and follow the instructions to setup the environment.